qeeqbox/session-hijacking/README.md

 ## Example #1
 1. Threat actor sniffs network traffic and gets a session identifier
-2. Threat actor uses the same session identifier to gain unauthorized access to bob's account
+2. Threat actor uses the same session identifier to gain unauthorized access to a victim's account

 ## Impact
 Vary